spastorino/why-rust/content/index.md

 ???

-- Can't see examples of everything but we will see some
-- Every malloc needs one free -> use-after-free or double-free
+- Every malloc needs one free
-- Array capacity is not checked -> buffer overflows
+- Array capacity is not checked
 - Vulnerabilities caused by memory unsafety are still common

 ---